Putting the Science Back in Data Science

 As a former computational chemist, I rode into the world of data science on a wave of eigenvectors and correlations functions.

-The first thing I did when I got to my new job was get a project where I was given some data presented to me as useful for feature generation and then a problem, how we could use this data to optimize some KPI (key performance indicator for my not-yet-in-business future data science colleagues).
+The first thing I did when I got to my new job was get a project where I was given some data presented to me as useful for feature generation, and then a problem: How we could use this data to optimize some key performance indicator.

 The reason?
 The data we were using was modeled data — not raw data.
 And modeling on top of modeled data is like making new hot dogs by cobbling together bits of other hot dogs.
 (FRANKenstein’s hotdog?)